fasteddy516/CircuitPython_JoystickXL/docs/start.rst

 From here, you can manually activate any axis, button or hat switch and see the results on the host device.
 To see a list of available commands, type ``?`` at the prompt and press enter.
-The avalable commands are:
+The available commands are:

 * ``a`` : **Axis commands**